cbastienbaron/defi-portfolio/README.md

 <img src="./src/screenshots/rewards_cumulated.png" width="700" height="411"/>

 Here the commissions are displayed in graphical form.
-The setting options are the same as for Rewards.
+The setting options are the same as for rewards.
 You can select the start date and the end date.
-In addition, the interval (daily, weekly, monthly, yearly) can be selected and the pool share can be chosen.
+In addition, the interval (daily, weekly, monthly, yearly) can be selected and the pool share can be choosen.
 The plot can be switched between individual and cumulative view.

 <img src="./src/screenshots/comissions.png" width="700" height="411"/>

 Here the overview is displayed in graphical form.
-The rewards and commissions are combined in a plot.
+The rewards and commissions are combined in one plot.
 You can choose the start date and the end date.You can also select the interval (daily, weekly, monthly, yearly).

 <img src="./src/screenshots/overview.png" width="700" height="411"/>